anagha-microsoft/ncr-mlops-hol/lab-guide/06-DataScientistAMLTrials.md

 # Module 6 - The base experiment + Azure Machine Learning integration

 ## About
 This module covers review of a model training experiment with Azure ML integration.
 The notebook referenced in the module is a sample you can use to show a Data Scientist how to leverage AML Service for transient training compute provisioning, model training, and registering the trained model into AML model registry.
-Section 8 in this notebook will be leveraged as a .py script in the DevOps pipeline.
+Section 8 of the notebook will be leveraged as a .py script in the DevOps pipeline.

 ## 1.0.
 The notebook...
 Is 02-ml-ops-training.ipynb